Cycling in Italy: The Ultimate Guide

 When’s the best time for cycling in Italy?

-While you can ride in Italy year-round in most regions aside from the high mountains, it’s sun's out, guns out from April/May to October.
-Weather will unlikely get you down in these months, yet Italy is inseparable from drama and emotion.
+Although you can ride in most regions of Italy year-round (aside from the high mountains), it’s sun's out, guns out from April/May to October.

+The weather will be unlikely to get you down in these months, yet the climate in Italy is synonymous with drama and emotion.
 When it rains, it pours — thunder, lightning, hand gestures, the works.
-Then the skies clear, the sun makes its reappearance, and it’s business as usual.
+Then the skies clear, the sun reappears, and it’s business as usual.

-It’s a good idea to carry a light wind jacket or vest for long descents except in July and August when temperatures hit 35 - 38° C. If you don’t cope well with heat, Dolomites is your best bet in these two months.
+With the exception of July and August when temperatures can hit 35° to 38 °C, it’s a good idea to carry a light wind jacket or vest for long descents.
+If you don’t cope well with the heat, the Dolomites is your best bet for avoiding it during these two hottest months.

-The 15th of August marks Ferragosto which is synonymous with summer vacation in Italy.
-Essentially everybody outside of tourism is on holiday this week if not the entire month of August.
-They either gravitate to the mountains but mostly the seaside.
-It’s a pretty relaxed time except when cycling on coastal roads.
+The 15th of August marks Ferragosto, Italy’s version of the summer vacation.
+Essentially everybody (outside of tourism) is on holiday this week — if not for the entire month of August.
+Although many will gravitate to the mountains, most head for the seaside.
+It’s a pretty relaxed time, except when riding coastal roads.

-There are fountains nearly everywhere while cycling in Italy.
-Once you notice, one or two, you’ll start to pick up on them.
-This is why most Italian cyclists carry just one 500ml bottle of water using their second bottle cage for a tool kit.
+Cycling in Italy, you’ll see fountains nearly everywhere.
+Once you notice one or two, you’ll start to pick up on them.
+So many that Italian cyclists carry just one bottle of water, using their second bottle cage for a tool kit.

-Fountains are often in parks (with benches), piazza’s, village centres and also random points along the road.
-Drinking, however, from fountains marked “acqua non potabile” would be a gamble.
-If you’re dyin’ of thirst and can’t find a fountain, here’s how to ask somebody… anybody:
+Fountains can be found in parks (usually alongside benches), piazzas, village centres and random points along the road.
+Drinking from fountains marked “acqua non potabile”, however, would be a gamble.
+If you’re dyin’ of thirst with no fountain in sight, here’s how to ask somebody … anybody:

-Cycling in Italy is generally safe, yet be mindful of an influx of non-local drivers in July and August when tourism peaks.
-The roads for you are most likely narrower than home, and sadly Italy has its occasional impatient driver who likes to overtake on a solid line.
-It’s always wise to err on the side of caution wherever you ride.
+Cycling in Italy is generally safe, yet be mindful of the influx of non-local drivers in July and August when tourism peaks.
+You’ll likely find the roads to be narrower than those at home, and sadly, here as everywhere, there’ll be the occasional impatient driver who likes to overtake on a solid line.
+It’s always wise to err on the side of caution, no matter where you ride.

 Cycling in Tuscany